vikasverma1077/manifold_mixup/supervised/README.md

 ### How to run experiments for Tiny-Imagenet-200

 1.Download the zipped data from https://tiny-imagenet.herokuapp.com/
-2.If not already exiting, create a subfolder "data" in root folder "manifold_mixup"
+2.If not already existing, create a subfolder "data" in root folder "manifold_mixup"
 3.Extract the zipped data in folder manifold_mixup/data
 4.Run the following script (This will arange the validation data in the format required by the pytorch loader)
 ```